CHELSEA234/DCCN/README.md

 * **VDSR_model** is the implementation of VDSR, which I have obtain from [here](https://github.com/twtygqyy/pytorch-vdsr).

-* **model_test** contains
-  1) codes for the image augmentation, interpolation, conversion from RGB to crcb type and computation for PSNR and SSIM,
-  2) pertained models that is in **pretrained**,
-  3) the test dataset for the evaluation.
+* **model_test** contains 1)codes for the image augmentation, interpolation, conversion from RGB to crcb type and computation for PSNR and SSIM, 2) pertained models that is in **pretrained**, 3) the test dataset for the evaluation.

 * The training model is being organized now.